fpsheaven/gpu_cache_cleaner/README.md

 # GPU Cache Cleaner

-Creates a batch file on your autostartup directory and cleans the DX Cache so you do not have to.
+Creates a batch file on your autostartup directory based on your GPU Model and cleans the DX Cache so you do not have to.